Our pool installation process.

 - Whether fiberglass, vinyl liner, or gunite makes the most sense based on site conditions, goals, and budget range.

-Layout + flow
+Layout and flow

 We refine placement, orientation, circulation, access, view lines, and how the pool fits daily use within the yard.

-Selections + features
+Selections and features

 Scope alignment

-Design decisions affect ordering, labor planning, and production timing, so locking the critical items early reduces later friction.
+Design decisions affect ordering, labor planning, and production timing, so locking critical items early reduces later friction.

-Scheduling + shell coordination
+Scheduling and shell coordination

 The project is aligned for field execution, with shell timing, site preparation, and production planning coordinated in advance.

-Excavation + shell set
+Excavation and shell set

 Excavation, base preparation, shell placement, plumbing, and related installation steps are completed in sequence.

-Decking + startup
+Decking and startup

 Backfill, surrounding deck work, equipment startup, and initial owner orientation complete the installation path.